yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 parallel training on `Student Cluster`, with **Contrastive Learning in the Hidden Space**

-(The quantum feature mapping we use here is just a high-dimensional kernel technique, and does not require real quantum hardware")
+(The quantum feature mapping we use here is just a high-dimensional kernel technique, and does not require real quantum hardware)

 <br>